happyfresh/devcontainer-python3.12/note-day2.md

 > Create `Dockerfile` for backend (FastAPI + uvicorn) and frontend (Vite build → static server or served by backend).
 Add `docker-compose.yml` wiring ports and env vars.
 Commands: `docker compose up --build`.
 Document environment variables in a root `README.md`.

+**Note:** Exit the dev container before running these commands, as Docker and docker-compose are set up on the host machine directly.

 **Acceptance Criteria:**

 * [ ] `docker compose up` starts both services locally.